to learn more about Naloxone Nasal Spray.

 Naloxone Nasal Spray is designed to be used without the need for any medical training.

-If you suspect an opioid overdose, administer Naloxone Nasal Spray according to the instructions and get emergency medical help right away:
+If you suspect an opioid overdose, administer Naloxone Nasal Spray according to the instructions and get emergency medical help right away.
+According to Substance Abuse and Mental Health Services Administration (SAMHSA),

 • Step 4: Wait 2-3 minutes after the first dose to give the medicine time to work.
 If the person wakes up, stay until the ambulance arrives.
 If the person does not wake up, continue to give doses every 2-3 minutes until the person wakes up.
-It is safe to keep giving doses.
+It is safe to give additional doses.12